 How are grant applications assessed?

 Eligible applications are first assessed against the selection criteria.
 These assessments are then considered by a selection committee, which includes at least three directors of Financial Literacy Australia (FLA).
-The final decision will then be made by the FLA Board of Directors.
+The FLA Board of Directors makes the final decision.

 What happens if our Expression of Interest is successful?

 If you are invited to submit a full application, there will be a streamlined application process for grants up to $100,000.
 Grants over $100,000 will require more detail in the assessment process.
 We will work with shortlisted organisations to refine proposals and consider evaluation processes (where relevant).

 When will applicants find out if they are successful?